 One could tell that David Simon understands business cycles.
 He’s made some shrewd moves over the years to take advantage of changing business environment.
 During the Great Recession of 2008, he bought Prime Outlets (outlet shopping center business) on the cheap.
 He also tried to acquire General Growth Properties (GGP), the second-best mall owner in the country, but backed off when other bidders emerged, and a price war ensued.
 By 2014 when the U.S. commercial real-estate market had recovered, he spun off SPG’s strip center and lower-quality mall properties into a separate REIT, Washington Prime Group (WPG).
 A timely move – those same lower-quality malls are suffering today due to department store troubles.

 Executive compensation looks not only reasonable, but it is also tied to shareholder returns.
 Cash bonuses are paid on reaching yearly FFO (Funds from Operations) targets.
 Stock options are granted on the basis of how well the stock performs relative to the overall market and other REITs.
 In 2017, the CEO and other top executives voluntarily declined to take any cash bonus or stock grants because REITs did not do so well relative to the overall market.
+This doesn’t happen often but as I wrote in another blog post, I like CEOs who take voluntary pay cuts when the businesses aren’t doing so well.

 The industry is in trouble, but I like Simon’s position in it.
 The market has turned sour on brick-and-mortal retail in the U.S. with mall operators taking the brunt.
 REITs in general have been pounded lately due to the prospect of higher interest rates.
 SPG has taken a beating in sympathy.
 From my perspective, this is like throwing the baby out with the bath water.